Curious whether AURI can help your business? Here are a few of the questions we frequently receive.

 What kinds of service does AURI provide?

-We provide a wide range of services from new product development and feasibility testing to assisting with an assessment of business and marketing needs.
+We provide a wide range of services from new product development and feasibility assistance to assessing business and marketing needs.
 Our work focuses on four core areas: food, renewable energy, biobased products, and coproducts.

 Does AURI provide funding?